cyan-ding/bro/PLAN.md

 - we might have to resort to NOT highlighting them on the screen, but still keeping track of them separately
 - we will need to create a "possibly hidden interactive elements" -> and provide that to the LLM as well.

+1.3)
+- Figuring out what qualitifies an element to be highlighted -- more specifically, if its parent isn't in the viewport
+- MAYBE, still iterate through entire tree -- but only highlight if in viewport.
+- if parent not in viewport, highlight if no child elements
+- or go area based? but that doesn't solve the problem of a parent being out but the child being in...

+1.4)
+- Shadow nodes aren't working. iframes aren't working

 1.5) Figure out how to make the buildDOMTree more efficient.

 4) Figure out how to extract interactive elements which are highlighted into an LLM-comprehensible format